A Scalable Algorithm For Sparse Portfolio Selection: Computational Experiments on Real-World Data

-} We now compare the times for Algorithm \ref{alg:refinedCuttingPlaneMethod} and \verb|CPLEX|'s MISOCP routines to solve the diagonally dominant instances in the dataset generated by \citet{frangioni2006perspective}, along with a variant of Algorithm \ref{alg:refinedCuttingPlaneMethod} where we use the \verb|in-out| method at the root node, and another variant where we apply the \verb|in-out| method at both the root node and $50$ additional nodes.
-In all cases, we take $\gamma=\frac{1000}{\sqrt{n}}$, which ensures that $\gamma_i \approx \frac{1}{D_{i,i}}$.
-Table \ref{tab:comparisonwithminreturn_fullpard} depicts the average time taken by each approach, and demonstrates that Algorithm \ref{alg:refinedCuttingPlaneMethod} substantially outperforms \verb|CPLEX|, particularly for problems without a cardinality constraint.
-We provide the full instance-wise results in Appendix \ref{sec:suppbuyin}.
+We now compare the times for Algorithm \ref{alg:refinedCuttingPlaneMethod} and \verb|CPLEX|'s MISOCO routines to solve the diagonally dominant instances in the dataset generated by \citet{frangioni2006perspective}, along with a variant of Algorithm \ref{alg:refinedCuttingPlaneMethod} where we use the \verb|in-out| method at the root node, and another variant where we apply the \verb|in-out| method at both the root node and $50$ additional nodes.
+In all cases, we take $\gamma=\frac{1000}{n}$, which ensures that $\gamma_i \approx \frac{1}{D_{i,i}}${, since on this dataset $\frac{1}{2\gamma}$ is around $5$ orders of magnitude smaller than $D_{i,i}$ and thus the net contribution of the regularization term to the objective is negligible}.
+Table \ref{tab:comparisonwithminreturn_fullpard} depicts the average time taken by each approach, and demonstrates that Algorithm \ref{alg:refinedCuttingPlaneMethod} substantially outperforms \verb|CPLEX|, particularly for problems without a{n explicit} cardinality constraint{, but with an implicit cardinality constraint of $\Vert \bm{x}\Vert_0 \leq k$ for $k \leq 13$ due to the minimum investment constraints $x_i \geq l_i z_i$ where $l_i$ is uniformly drawn from $[0.075, 0.125]$ \citep{frangioni2007sdp}}.
+We provide the full instance-wise results in Appendix \ref{sec:suppbuyin}{, and also consider the possibility of supplying the cuts from the \verb|in-out| method to \verb|CPLEX| before running the MISOCP method therein.}